Officer sings Christmas carol to suspect, ending standoff

-A Pennsylvania police department has a new weapon in its arsenal — famed crooner Bing Crosby.
+A Pennsylvania police department relied on a song by famed crooner Bing Crosby to end a Christmas standoff with a man accused of firing multiple shots at officers.

-Chester County officers responded to a report of an armed man barricaded in a home near Pottstown at about 9 p.m. on Christmas.
-The man's estranged wife, who was not in the home, called police.
+Chester County SWAT officers responded to a report Christmas night of an armed man barricaded in a home near Pottstown at about 9 p.m.
+The man's estranged wife, who was not in the home, called police and asked them to do a welfare check on him.

 $20 for 365 Days of Unlimited Digital Access